Are Cover Letters Necessary in 2023? Do You Need One?

 Here are the key elements a cover letter should include:

 What contact details should you add?
 Must-haves include your name, email address, and phone number.
-Nice-to-haves are your mailing address, branding statement, and LinkedIn profile.
+Your mailing address, branding statement, and link to your optimized LinkedIn profile are nice-to-haves.

 End your cover letter header by inserting the date of writing before moving on.